Capitol officer who fatally shot Ashli Babbitt reveals identity in first interview

 He fired a single shot, and Ms Babbitt fell to the ground.

-“You’re taught to aim for center mass,” he said.
+“You’re taught to aim for centre mass,” he said.
 “The subject was sideways and I couldn’t see her full motion of her hands or anything.
 So I guess her movement caused the discharge to fall where it did.”

-In an extended interview published by NBC, he added: “I tried to wait as long as I could.
+In an extended interview published by NBC News, he added: “I tried to wait as long as I could.
 I hoped and prayed no one tried to enter through those doors.
 But their failure to comply required me to take the appropriate action to save the lives of members of Congress and myself and my fellow officers.”

+Despite Ms Babbitt being unarmed, “it did not” change his decision to pull the trigger, Lt Byrd said.

+“I had been yelling and screaming as loud as I was, ‘Please stop.
+Get back.
+Get back.
+Stop,’” he told Mr Holt.
+“We had our weapons drawn.”

 His interview follows federal law enforcement’s ongoing attempt to limit his exposure in the wake of “numerous credible and specific threats” of violence against him and others by far-right figures, according to Capitol Police.